Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we investigated the performance of a DF relaying based OWC system under the combined effect of random fog, pointing errors, and atmospheric turbulence.
+In this paper, we investigated the performance of a DF relaying based OWC system under the combined effect of random fog, pointing errors, and the DGG atmospheric turbulence.
 We have shown that the dual-hop relaying is capable of mitigating fog, pointing errors, and turbulence-induced fading for high-speed OWC links.
+We provided design criteria of mitigating the impact of pointing errors and random fog by adjusting the beam-width and limiting the communication range.
 We analyzed the distribution functions of SNR and provided a detailed analysis for the outage probability, average SNR, ergodic rate, and average BER considering a generalized i.ni.d fading model with asymmetrical distance for relaying between the source and destination.
-We have shown that there is a significant gap in the performance using the existing visibility range based path-loss computation as compared to the probabilistic modeling of fog.
-Further, the effect of fading due to atmospheric turbulence is shown to be negligible in the presence of fog.
-Moreover, the effect of normalized beam width on the OWC performance is more than the standard deviation of normalized jitter.
+Using the asymptotic analysis, we have shown that the diversity order depends on the fog parameters for longer links and may depend on the pointing errors and turbulence for shorter links.
+We have shown that there is a significant gap in the performance using the existing visibility range based path-gain computation as compared to the probabilistic modeling of fog.
+Further, the effect of normalized beam width on the OWC performance is more than the standard deviation of normalized jitter.
 It was also demonstrated that the relay-assisted system shows better performance than the direct-link transmissions as a benchmark, providing a more significant benefit in the denser fog, for longer link lengths, and when the relay is located symmetrically between the source and destination.
 Numerical analysis shows that the derived closed-form expressions excellently match with simulation results, and thus can be implemented for real-time tuning of the system parameters to optimize the OWC performance.
+We envision that the consideration of the general fading model would be helpful to assess the deployment of OWC system for terrestrial wireless communications under various channel impairments.